DotDev262/Build-A-Site-GDSC/README.md

 </p>

-This is a web application designed to help you stay focused and productive.
+This is a **responsive web** application designed to help you stay focused and productive.
 It features a Pomodoro timer, a task list, and a goals tracker.

 **Features**
 ---